Shiritai/Java_Learning_Record/Free_Test/Tmp2/mavenTest/Maven.md

        go to [Maven Repo.](https://mvnrepository.com/)

-       --> find what you need --> copy the code provided in the site
+       --> find what dependencies you need --> copy the code provided on the website

-       --> paste it to your pom.xml inside the `<dependencies> </dependencies>` block (usually this is better for beginners since the diversity selections of the latter may confuse you a lot)
+       --> paste the code to your pom.xml inside the `<dependencies> </dependencies>` block

        **Method 2**

-       See the explorer of "Java Project" and click **+** at RHS of "Maven Dependencies", search for what you need and select the proper one provided in vscode prompt
+       See the explorer of "Java Project" and click `+` at RHS of "Maven Dependencies", search for what you need and select the proper one provided in vscode prompt

     2. Reset Java version

         ~~The default Java version is suck...~~
-       1. Change tag `<properties>` and add tag `build` in the file "pom.xml", then change the <!-- JAVA_VERSION --> to the version you prefer
+       1. Change tag `<properties>` and add tag `build` in the file "pom.xml", then replace <!-- JAVA_VERSION --> to your version

         ```xml
         <properties>